 While physical characteristics do not reliably indicate a strain's effects or potency, they can help consumers identify their preferences based on personal experience.

-Although sativa strains are often associated with a more uplifting experience, and indica strains with relaxation, it's important to note that these classifications are not necessarily rooted in scientific evidence.
+Sativa strains often provide an uplifting experience, while indica strains are linked to relaxation, but these classifications lack strong scientific backing.
 The effects of cannabis are highly individualized, extending beyond the simple “this or that” often used when discussing cannabis effects — such as body or mind high.

 Traditionally, these effects were attributed to whether the strain was considered an indica, sativa or hybrid.
 However, these effects actually vary based on each plant's chemical makeup of cannabinoid and terpene levels.
 Consumers may respond differently to the same strain as a result of personal chemistry.